Genesis3800/PolygonPunks-Subgraph/README.md

 # Chainstack x Polygon Pit Workshop

-This workshop will take you through building, deploying and querying a subgraph for the [Polygon Punks smart contract](https://polygonscan.com/address/0x9498274B8C82B4a3127D67839F2127F2Ae9753f4 "Polygon Punks smart contract").
+This workshop will take you through the building, deploying, and querying of a subgraph for the [Polygon Punks smart contract](https://polygonscan.com/address/0x9498274B8C82B4a3127D67839F2127F2Ae9753f4 "Polygon Punks smart contract").

 To get started through this repository, simply clone it with: